 Before you take any of the actions described, start by assessing the baby rabbit (kit).
 If the kit is warm and moving about, it may have just recently wandered and simply needs to be placed back into the nest box with its siblings where it will warm up quickly.

 If the kit is cool or cold to the touch, do not immediately assume that it is dead.
-Kits will become very still when their temperature drops to preserve energy, which keeps them alive as long as possible.
+To preserve energy when their temperature drops, kits become very still, which keeps them alive as long as possible.

 Use Body Warmth